 Are they reserved, extroverted, or a little bit on the nerdy side?
 A candidate’s personality simply cannot be seen through a resume.
 You might deduce a few things based on how something is phrased, or by the font they use, but neither are really all that telling.
 When you look at a digital profile you can look through videos that are posted, links that are shared and images that are published, which can say a lot more about who a candidate really is.
 If they post news articles and get into arguments, you can tell they may be passionate individuals on the lower end of the spectrum or potentially problematic on the opposite end of the spectrum.
 You can then think that maybe they might not be the best person to hire to be the face of your company.
 Conversely, if they are very research-oriented and like to get all the facts before they speak, you may conclude that that would be a perfect person to hire in your PR department.

 You can see what they have done, but do you really know who they are?
 Knowing a person indeed takes a considerable amount of time, but you don’t have that time.
 You need to be in a position where you would know as much about them after three in-person meetings before you go on the very first meeting.
-Resumes cannot tell you if the person you are going to interview has good response etiquette, whether or not they are a leader or follow which will come in handy when hiring for just about any role that you have.
+Resumes cannot tell you if the person you are going to interview has good response etiquette.
+Knowing whether or not they are management material or more of a follower type will come in handy when hiring for just about any role that you have.
 People’s work habits are not all that different from their everyday habits.
 If you see someone responds to comments and is showing attentive behavior, you know that same behavior will be translated in the workplace.
 But if you happen to notice that they are not good communicators by not responding to comments or engaging with audiences or friends, they don’t know how to engage very effectively.

 If you want access to many candidates with digital profiles that can also work on projects and challenges in real time for you, sign up for a demo to get started.